Communities

 You are right, and this is not a good question, but one that reflects my ignorance in this topic.
 Also, your suggestion is right, but spending years on Stackexchange sites, this variant didn't even occurred to me, because questions of this form get closed or deleted right away.
 (Well, I posted this there too, but got closed and deleted within hours anyway, so thank you for taking the time for providing constructive feedback:)

-toraritte‭ wrote 7 months ago
+toraritte‭ wrote about 1 year ago

 you haven't really provided enough information to answer that question, at least not clearly.